 It seems a lot of people are feeling guilty.
-On Giving Tuesday 2017, 715,000 people in more than 170 countries donated $274 million to benefit worthy causes, double the amount raised the year before.
+On Giving Tuesday 2018, people in more than 170 countries donated more than $400 million to benefit worthy causes, up from $274 million the year before.
 "In its short history, Giving Tuesday has become an effective way for smaller nonprofits to create awareness for their cause.
 By creating sufficient media traction, many of the smaller, grass-roots organizations have an excellent opportunity to build both a broader base of support and awareness as well as acquire new investors," says Larry C. Johnson, nonprofit consultant and author of "The Eight Principles of Sustainable Fundraising" in an email interview.

 The day isn't only promoted by nonprofits; corporations like eBay also get involved.
 "This year, we are releasing a number of celebrity auctions, charitable giving opportunities and nonprofit partnerships in the days leading up to Giving Tuesday," explains Claire Dixon, VP of global communications and global impact at eBay.
 "On eBay's Charity Shop, shoppers can also purchase gifts with 100 percent of proceeds going directly to nonprofit organizations."

 But even with heavyweights like eBay behind it, Giving Tuesday has a long way to go to achieve Black Friday's recognition status.
 A 2015 survey found that 93 percent of Americans are familiar with Black Friday, compared with Giving Tuesday's scant 18 percent.